Drewlove/green-dragons-client/WorkNotes.md

 Next:
 --> Form validation and error handling
+Any other items for the form?
+Move onto API tests

 THEN, go table by table (Challenges, Community, Subcommunity) implement getting lists, and forms with HTTP methods for forms, using user profile as a template